EugGolovanov/TorchClippedOptimizers/README.md

 <br>

 #### <a name="NormClip"></a> Norm Clipping
-Norm-clipping is a basic clipping method that uses a constant to trim the heavy tails of the entire gradient.
+Norm-clipping is a basic clipping method that uses a constant to clip gradient.
 $$\alpha_{norm} = {\frac{\eta}{||\nabla f(x^k, \xi^k)||_2}}$$

 -----------